I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/mrx/nc-mrx-pmrx-get-connection-id.md

 <p>If connection IDs are supported by the network mini-redirector, then the returned connection ID is appended to the NET_ROOT structure name stored in the NetName table used by RDBSS for storing network names.
 RDBSS considers the connection ID as an opaque blob, and does a byte-by-byte comparison of the connection ID blob while looking up the NetName table for a given name with a connection ID. </p>

-<p><i>MRxGetConnectionId</i> is called by RDBSS when trying to find or construct a V_NET_ROOT structure. </p>

-<p>If connection IDs are supported by the network mini-redirector, then the returned connection ID is appended to the NET_ROOT structure name stored in the NetName table used by RDBSS for storing network names.
-RDBSS considers the connection ID as an opaque blob, and does a byte-by-byte comparison of the connection ID blob while looking up the NetName table for a given name with a connection ID. </p>

 ## -requirements
 <table>
 <tr>